sahil1308/final_exam/README.md

 - Display all records with delete functionality
 - SQL injection protection using prepared statements

-## Setup Instructions

-1. Make sure XAMPP is running with Apache and MySQL
-2. Import the database setup from `db/setup.sql`
-3. Navigate to `http://localhost/final exam/` in your browser

 ## File Structure

 - `css/` - Compiled CSS files